Travelling to South East Asia

 Most travellers and backpackers have a fun and safe time in SE Asia.
 The area has huge opportunitites.
 Parts, especially in Thailand, are overflowing with travellers so one has to make a bit more of and effort to get off the beaten track and explore the unspoilt areas.
 During 2017, there was an increase in the cases of Dengue Fever across the region and this is being repeated in 2018.
 Dengue is casued by day biting mosquitoes, covering up and using insect repellant with 50% DEET is a good precaution.
 Chikungunya Fever is also a risk, bite avoidance, is once again the key.

 Thailand has a reputation for scams, crime and drugs and therefore travellers need to be careful.
 It must be remembered that there are very severe penalties for drugs smuggling in all SE Asian countries.
 The execution by Indonesia of 5 foreign drug smugglers in June 2015 is a timely reminder.
 There is a risk of terrorism in Indonesia, the Philipinnes and Thailand.
 Our one piece of safety advice would be to avoid busy basement nightclubs if you are in a countries where terrorism is an issue.

 Thailand remains politically unstable and is now governed by the military.
 On a simplistic level, the country is split between those who support the Shinawatra dynasty - the 'Red shirts', who are in the majority, rural based and in the north and those in the more traditional elements of society (military, judiciary, Bangkok dwellers) who support the 'Yellow shirts'.
 On 20 May 2014, the Army declared Martial law, followed by a full Army take over.
-The military keep delaying elections but in mid December it was announced that the parliamentary elections will be held on the 24 February 2019 which will now be held on 24 March 19.
+The military has kept delaying elections but after months of delay the elections were held on 24 March 2019 but results may not be finally confirmed until May 2019.